isc-projects/kea/doc/guide/admin.rst

       Bye
       $

-5. At this point you are ready to create the database tables.
-This can be done using the ``kea-admin`` tool as explained in the next section (recommended), or manually.
+5. At this point, create the database tables either using the ``kea-admin`` tool, as explained in the next section (recommended), or manually.
 To create the tables manually, enter the following command.
-Note that PostgreSQL will prompt you to enter the new user's password you specified in Step 3.
-When the command completes, you will be returned to the shell prompt.
-You should see output similar to the following:
+Note that PostgreSQL will prompt the administrator to enter the new user's password that was specified in Step 3.
+When the command completes, Kea will return to the shell prompt.
+The output should be similar to the following:

    ::